kennylomax/TutorialsAsCode/journeys/TutorialAsCode2DeployCCV2AndSpartacusToCommerceCloud/README.md

 # Tutorials as Code - Tutorial and End2End Test in One: Spartacus and CCV2
-In this journey we:
-* Get CCV2 and Spartacus running locally.
-* Then deploy to BTP
-* Then wire up to Kyma for further fun
+In this journey we  deploy to SAP Commerce Cloud and configure Spartacus so we can purchase something.

 ## Prerequisites for OSX

-- You have CCV2 and Spartacus running locally, and you have personalized and sourced journeysetup.sh, both of which are described in this  [TutorialAsCode1: Running CCV2 and Spartacus locally](https://github.com/kennylomax/TutorialsAsCode/tree/main/journeys/TutorialAsCode1LocalCCV2AndSpartacus)
+- You have CCV2 and Spartacus running locally,as described in this  [TutorialAsCode1: Running CCV2 and Spartacus locally](https://github.com/kennylomax/TutorialsAsCode/tree/main/journeys/TutorialAsCode1LocalCCV2AndSpartacus)
-- You have a subscription @ https://portal.commerce.ondemand.com/subscription, with an environment in there called "dev".
+- You have a (free) trial account @ https://portal.commerce.ondemand.com/subscription, with an environment in there called "dev".

 # Journey